 |

-Prof. Fumin Zhang Hong Kong University of Science and Technology, China |
+Prof. Yifan Chen IEEE Fellow University of Electronic Science and Technology of China, China |

 AIACT Past Speakers